tmarkec/row_to_grow/README.md

 - user can write review for the same product even if he already submitted one
 - user can't add product from wishlist to the shooping bag
 - pdf file to download receipt is not rendering from the template, it is manually coded in
+- user can delete number in qty in products page and press enter page 500 will be displayed

 # Deployment
 ## Create an external database